Skip to content

 How does ES&S ensure voting systems count ballots accurately?

 ES&S voting systems are certified under strict federal standards and guidelines, including rigorous security, accuracy and reliability testing.
 They are evaluated against the best practices of the National Institute of Standards and Technology (NIST) security protocols and standards, as well as the Center for Internet Security’s (CIS) Critical Security Controls.
 Our systems have also undergone third-party penetration testing and vulnerability assessments to make sure they withstand the highest security standards.
-ES&S works closely with federal, state and local election officials, the U.S. Election Assistance Commission (EAC), the Department of Homeland Security (DHS), law enforcement and the election community at large to take all recommended steps to enhance election security.
+ES&S works closely with federal, state and local election officials, the U.S. Election Assistance Commission (EAC), the Department of Homeland Security (DHS), law enforcement, and the election community at large to take all recommended steps to enhance election security.

 How do states and jurisdictions ensure elections are accurate?